Welcome to the Research Master's programme Molecular Mechanisms of Disease.

 Throughout the programme, fundamental science is linked with translational research in the treatment of diseases such as autoimmune and inflammatory disorders, renal disease, neurodegenerative diseases, metabolic disorders, microbial infection (including malarial infections) and cancer.
 The link between fundamental science, technology and disease is also enforced through the technology platforms at the institute which are at the forefront of European research, such as genomics, proteomics, bioinformatics and molecular imaging.

 Next to these subject-oriented activities, students are trained intensively in presenting of scientific data, reading and writing of scientific articles, preparation of research proposals and self-reflection for career planning.
+Also bioinformatics and computational biology skills are developed in several dedicated courses in the programme.
 Therefore, over the two-year programme, students are well-prepared for a scientific career within the Molecular Life Sciences, particularly in the fields of Cell Biology, Molecular Genetics, Molecular Medicine, and Translational research.

 Each year of the two-year MMD Master's programme is worth 60 EC points, where 1 EC point is 28 hours of study.
 See the ‘Education and Examination Regulations' (OER) and the ‘Rules and Guidelines for Examinations' for further details.
 An overview of the courses can be found here.